RenzeLou/awesome-instruction-learning/README.md

 Find this repository helpful😊?

-Please consider citing our paper (**we are still working on it, the first readable version will arrive this month**) 👇👇👇:
+Please consider citing our paper 👇👇👇:

+*(**Note that this is only a draft, and we are still working on it.** The first readable version is arriving soon.)*

 ```
 @article{lou2023instruction,